-Durable and refillable, this beautifully designed lighter hark back to the glory days of old Hollywood.
-Introduced in 1932 and popularized by GIs in World War 2, this is a design that has been well-proven over time.
+Durable and refillable, this beautifully designed lighter harks back to the glory days of old Hollywood.
+Introduced in 1932 and popularized by GIs in World War II, this is a design that has been well-proven over time.
 This everyday lighter offers windproof lighting with that distinctive Zippo click to let you know it’s working.
 Snap the top back on to extinguish the flame safely.

 When you’re starting to build a fire or even making use of your wood-burning fireplace or grill, sometimes you don’t need a flame to get things started.
 Most of the time, you just need a spark.
 This fuel-free choice uses a plasma arc as the “spark.”
 Recharge the lithium-ion battery using the included USB charger.
 The housing is waterproof, windproof, and impact resistant.
 Plus, it lights even at high altitudes without having to make adjustments.

 Lighting cigars sometimes requires a stronger flame than your standard cheap lighter.
 This torch features a refillable butane tank with an intense single flame designed to light cigars cleanly, evenly, and quickly.
 The one-button ignition is easy to operate.
 This is a pressurized design, so it’ll light in multiple orientations for flexibility.